 Summary:

-The New Haven School District in Connecticut is home to 9 high schools serving students in grades 9-12, including a mix of traditional public high schools and public magnet schools.
-The data reveals significant disparities in academic performance across these schools, with a few standout institutions leading the way.
+The New Haven School District in Connecticut is home to 9 high schools serving grades 9-12, including a mix of traditional public high schools and public magnet schools.
+The data reveals stark differences in academic performance across these schools, with the Engineering - Science University Magnet School consistently ranking among the top high schools in the state and significantly outperforming the district and state averages on standardized tests.

 Thank you for your feedback!